MathieuCt/MathieuCt/README.md

 If you wish to contact me, here is my email address:
 ## Through my scolarship I've learned a lot :
   - I work with several languages : C, C++, Java, Python, SQL and web (javaScript, HTML, CSS) using Vue JS
-  - With a particulatiar interest in algorithmic and data structures (see my Rubicks Cube project in C)
+  - With a particulatiar interest in algorithmic and data structures (see my Rubick's Cube project in C)
   - I use VHDL as a description language for FPGA (see my microcontroller project)
   - Throughout the other courses I've followed, I've learned the basics in operating systems (Linux Mint is my daily OS), computer architecture and networks.
 I also have a mathematics background with a project in graphe theory and an introductive class to operationnal research.
 ## My work with team mates, those projects are transversale :